The Rules of Padel | Simply Explained

 At 40-40 you have juice (equal).

-If you lose that point, it's juice again.
+Lose that point?
+Then it's juice again.

-Bonus: You might not have known this…
+Bonus: You might not have known this yet…

 - You can run outside the cage to hit a ball back – really!